Limit (mathematics)

-In mathematics, a limit is the value that a function (or sequence) approaches as the input (or index) approaches some value.
-Limits are essential to calculus and mathematical analysis, and are used to define continuity, derivatives, and integrals.
+In mathematics, a limit is the value that a function (or sequence) approaches as the argument (or index) approaches some value.
+Limits of functions are essential to calculus and mathematical analysis, and are used to define continuity, derivatives, and integrals.

 The concept of a limit of a sequence is further generalized to the concept of a limit of a topological net, and is closely related to limit and direct limit in category theory.

+The limit inferior and limit superior provide generalizations of the concept of a limit which are particularly relevant when the limit at a point may not exist.